-DPT 6900 CLINICAL EDUCATION EXPERIENCE I 1 S.H.
+DPT 6900 CLINICAL EDUCATION EXPERIENCE I 1 s.h.

 This is the first of two part-time clinical education experiences.
-The focus of this course is to facilitate the application and integration of didactic information from the classroom into clinical practice through clinical problem solving and psychomotor skills application, and to help students develop appropriate affective behaviors.
-This course consists of one day per week clinical experiences for a period of 10 weeks (minimum of 8 hours/day).
-The two clinical education experiences (I and II) should be varied among IP, OP, Rehab, (and others), as clinical contracts allow.

-DPT 6920 CLINICAL EDUCATION EXPERIENCE II 1 S.H.
+The focus of this course is to facilitate the application and integration of didactic information from the classroom into clinical practice through clinical problem solving and psychomotor skills application and developing appropriate affective behaviors.
+This course consists of one day per week clinical experience for 10 weeks.DPT 6920 CLINICAL EDUCATION EXPERIENCE II 1 s.h.

 This is the second part-time clinical education experience.
-The focus of this course is to continue to facilitate the application and integration of didactic information from the classroom into clinical practice by progressing further clinical problem solving and psychomotor skills, and to help students further develop appropriate affective behaviors.
-This course consists of one day per week clinical experience for a period of 10 weeks (minimum of 8 hours/day).
-The two clinical education experiences (I and II) should be varied among IP, OP, Rehab, (and others), as clinical contracts allow.

-DPT 6940 CLINICAL EDUCATION PRACTICUM I 5 S.H.
+The focus of this course is to continue to facilitate the application and integration of didactic information from the classroom work to date into clinical practice by progressing further clinical problem solving and psychomotor skills and solidifying appropriate affective behaviors.
+This course consists of one day per week clinical experience for 10 weeks.
+DPT 6940 CLINICAL EDUCATION PRACTICUM I 5 s.h.